apache/whimsy/README.md

 member-private data, so some tools are access restricted.

-**Historical note:** The live production whimsy.apache.org server was used for the board agenda tool and more before we became the Apache Whimsy top level project.
+**Historical note:** The live production whimsy.apache.org server was used for the previous board agenda tool and more before we became the Apache Whimsy top level project.
 That's why [whimsy.apache.org](https://whimsy.apache.org/) is the production server, and mailing lists and a homepage are hosted on the [whimsical.apache.org](https://whimsical.apache.org/) domain.